dracoventions/TWCManager/docs/modules/EMS_SmartMe.md

 # SmartMe EMS Module

-This module allows querying of [smart-me.com](https://smart-me.com/swagger/ui/index) inverters.
+This module allows querying of [smart-me.com](https://smart-me.com/swagger/ui/index) power sensors.

 Note: Only Generation values are supported by this module.
+The power measured by the sensor will be evaluated as Generation if the value is Negative, or Consumption if the value is Positive.
+As a result, only a Generation or Consumption value should be shown at any time, but never both.

 ## Introduction